KSLZ

-KSLZ (107.7 MHz Z107-7) is a Commercial radio station in St. Louis, Missouri.
-It airs a contemporary hit radio format and is owned by iHeartMedia, Inc. Z107-7 carries two syndicated programs on weekdays, The Jubal Show from KBKS Seattle is heard in morning drive time while On Air with Ryan Seacrest is heard middays.
-The station's studios are on Foundry Way near Interstate 64 in St. Louis.
+KSLZ (107.7 FM, "Z107-7") is a commercial radio station in St. Louis, Missouri.
+It airs a contemporary hit radio format and is owned by iHeartMedia, Inc. The station's studios are on Foundry Way near Interstate 64 in St. Louis.

 KSLZ is a Class C0 station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 Its transmitter is off MacKenzie Road in the Shrewsbury neighborhood of St. Louis, amid the towers for area FM and TV stations.
 KSLZ uses HD Radio technology, its digital subchannel carries "Pride Radio," an iHeartRadio service for LGBTQ listeners.

 KSLZ broadcasting in HD including its subchannels.